Skip to main content

 The Problem with Manual Hunting

-Traditional bug bounty hunting breaks down like this:
+Traditional bug bounty hunting breaks down like this—following the phases outlined in the OWASP Web Security Testing Guide:

 PhaseTime SpentValue Added